scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[4:15]** Now I knew by my former visions that it was the church, and thereupon grew the more cheerful.
 She saluted me, saying, Hail, O Man!
 I returned the salutation, saying, Lady, Hail!

-**[4:16]** She answering said unto me, Did nothing meet you, O man!
+**[4:16]** She answering said unto me, Did nothing meet you, O man?
 I replied, Lady, there met me such a beast, as seemed able to devour a whole people; but by the power of God, and through his singular mercy, I escaped it.

 **[4:17]** Thou didst escape it well, said she, because thou didst cast thy whole care upon God, and opened thy heart unto him, believing that thou couldst be safe by no other than by his great and honourable name.

-**[4:18]** For this cause the Lord sent his angel, who is over the beast, whose name is Hegrin, and stopped his mouth, that he should not devour thee, Thou hast escaped a great trial through thy faith, and because thou didst not doubt for such a terrible beast.
+**[4:18]** For this cause the Lord sent his angel, who is over the beast, whose name is Hegrin, and stopped his mouth, that he should not devour thee.
+Thou hast escaped a great trial through thy faith, and because thou didst not doubt for such a terrible beast.

 **[4:19]** Go, therefore, and relate to the elect of God the great things that he hath done for thee.
 And thou shalt say unto them, that this beast is the figure of the trial that is about to come.